gohugoio/hugo/content/en/templates/taxonomy-templates.md

 A Taxonomy is a `map[string]WeightedPages`.

-.Get(term)
+.Get TERM
-: Returns the WeightedPages for a term.
+: Returns the WeightedPages for a given term.
+For example: ;

-.Count(term)
+`site.Taxonomies.tags.Get "tag-a"`.

+.Count TERM
-: The number of pieces of content assigned to this term.
+: The number of pieces of content assigned to the given term.
+For example: \
+`site.Taxonomies.tags.Count "tag-a"`.

 .Alphabetical
-: Returns an OrderedTaxonomy (slice) ordered by Term.
+: Returns an OrderedTaxonomy (slice) ordered by term.

 .ByCount
 : Returns an OrderedTaxonomy (slice) ordered by number of entries.